 Council encourages the retention of places on the list and it welcomes the renovation of places, such as homes, to suit more modern lifestyles and purposes.
 It is possible, and can be exciting, to blend modern living with an existing dwelling without losing the character of the original house.
 The end result can be unique and elegant.
 Many such success stories exist within Claremont.

-Your Development Application will be assessed under the provisions of the Town Planning Scheme and Council Policies.
+Your Development Application will be assessed under the provisions of the Local Planning Scheme and Council Policies.
 The Town generally supports applications for appropriate development that does not impact negatively on the heritage values of the place and the streetscape.

 What is heritage conservation and why does it matter?